aakinlalu/Imageobject-Classification-Detection/fine-tuned-model-tfjs-api/README.md

 ## Model location
 Model should be loaded from https endpoints.
 After loading the json file the function will make requests for corresponding .bin files that the json file references.

-In this case, model is loaded to github and url is made available to the api.
+In this case, model is loaded from github content uri and the uri is made available to the api.
 S3 can be used instead.

 ### Native File System (Node.js only)
 use `file://path/to/model.json`